 Series 09: Staff/Personnel

 Like many teaching employees at Pine Mountain Angela Melville was asked to develop a plan for her educational program at Pine Mountain Settlement School.
-Unlike many of the plans that focused on a specific subject area, Miss Melville’s plan was more far-reaching in its concepts.
+Unlike many educational plans that focus on a program of discrete subject areas, Miss Melville’s plan was more far-reaching and integrated in its concepts.

 For the benefit of the new members of the Board, I will say that nothing has yet been done in the direction suggested by Miss Melville.
 The school is still maintaining 5th and 6th grades and is still rejecting applicants of whatever age who can not matriculate for 5th grade.